 An example of trade promotion in practice is the fruit snack company Welch’s.
 In 2017, they turned to TPO to help rectify low promotional ROI, siloed planning, and poor budget adherence.

 Over a 10-week planning period, they identified areas of ineffective trade spend and moved from manual planning to automated, predictive analytics-based planning.
-The outcome of this saw the company’s trade investment ROI surge by 16%, and they were able to achieve volume objectives through optimized, profitable promotions.
+The outcome of this saw the company’s trade investment ROI surge by 16%.

 Analytics can help retail businesses to better understand what drives their sales.
 Knowing key factors that impact promotional campaigns (whether there is a pull-forward effect, in-category cannibalization, or cross-category cannibalization) should lead to better sales planning.